alexandrevribeiro/express-app-runner/README.md

 // Routes the "/another" to the "another.html" runner.routeToFile('/another', './../anyOtherDir/another.html');

-// Making the content of the 'public' directory available for the app.
+// Making the content of the 'public' directory available for the app though the '/static' path
 // It may be useful to make JS and CSS files available to the app,
-// although most of the time you will probably be using a bundler like Webpack. runner.addStaticDir('./public');
+// although most of the time you will probably be using a bundler like Webpack. runner.addStaticDir('./public', '/static');

 // Routing any other endpoint
 runner.app.get('/anything', function (req, res) {